alexakarpov/coras/README.md

 ### To run with provided resources/events.in:

+### NOTE: you need to have a Kafka cluster running locally, as per the cfg file assumption.

 **make clean** ; **make compile** ; **make run** ; **make check**

 , but that's boring as hell - and, reading events from STDIN won't test the timeouts functionality!
 The fun part is to run it interactively.
 Emacs with **CIDER** is recommended - *core.clj* has all the commands to play/evaluate.